Do you have health insurance for Canada?

 Summer is a scorcher, and lasts from June to September.
 Daytime temperatures of 30°C (86°F) or higher are commonplace, and humidity can rise significantly throughout the summer.

 Fall (Autumn) typically lasts from September to November, and can provide some of the most beautiful scenes in the country.

 One of the great things about living in Ottawa is that the city is commendable in the fact that it suits each season to a tee, and life continues with no difficulty despite winter lows and summer highs.
 Winter in Ottawa is a particular delight, with the Rideau Canal transforming into the longest skating rink in the world, and winter activities easily accessible — skiing and snowshoeing being available within about 20 minutes of the city centre.
 Ottawa has many public parks and green areas to enjoy the summer, and festivals run routinely while the sun shines.
 Spring and Fall are ideal times to picnic or hike in local parks, Gatineau Park on the Quebec side being a well known example.

 Cost of living in Ottawa

 Ottawa is a safe, clean and welcoming city, but does have an above average, yet still affordable, cost of living.
-Depending on your location, renting an apartment can range from $700-1400 per month or higher.
+Depending on your location, renting an apartment can range from $1,200-1600 per month or higher for a one bedroom place, or higher again for a three-bedroom.
 Again, this depends on preference, number of people, and certain criteria.
 However, cheaper housing can be found, largely due to the presence of local universities.
 Household utilities — internet, electricity, refuse — are often included in the rent.